"May 28, 2010 (New Orleans) -- If your child insists his positive drug test results are a mistake, there's a chance he could be telling the truth.

-The neurochemical mechanism of the antidepressant effect of bupropion is not known, but is presumed to be related to noradrenergic and/or dopaminergic mechanisms.
-Bupropion is a relatively weak inhibitor of the neuronal uptake of norepinephrine and dopamine, and does not inhibit monoamine oxidase or the re-uptake of serotonin.
+The exact mechanism of the antidepressant action of bupropion is not known, but is presumed to be related to noradrenergic and/or dopaminergic mechanisms.
+Bupropion is a relatively weak inhibitor of the neuronal reuptake of norepinephrine and dopamine, and does not inhibit the reuptake of serotonin.
+Bupropion does not inhibit monoamine oxidase.

-Absorption: The absolute bioavailability of WELLBUTRIN in humans has not been determined because an intravenous formulation for human use is not available.
+The absolute bioavailability of WELLBUTRIN in humans has not been determined because an intravenous formulation for human use is not available.
 However, it appears likely that only a small proportion of any orally administered dose reaches the systemic circulation intact.
 In rat and dog studies, the bioavailability of bupropion ranged from 5% to 20%.

-Distribution: In vitro tests show that bupropion is 84% bound to human plasma protein at concentrations up to 200 mcg/mL.
+In vitro tests show that bupropion is 84% bound to human plasma proteins at concentrations up to 200 mcg per mL.
 The extent of protein binding of the hydroxybupropion metabolite is similar to that for bupropion, whereas the extent of protein binding of the threohydrobupropion metabolite is about half that seen with bupropion.

-Following a single dose in humans, peak plasma concentrations of hydroxybupropion occur approximately 3 hours after administration of WELLBUTRIN.
-Peak plasma concentrations of hydroxybupropion are approximately 10 times the peak level of the parent drug at steady state.
-The elimination half-life of hydroxybupropion is approximately 20 (±5) hours and its AUC at steady state is about 17 times that of bupropion.
+Following a single dose in humans, peak plasma concentrations of hydroxybupropion occur approximately 3 hours after administration of WELLBUTRIN and are approximately 10 times the peak level of the parent drug at steady state.
+The elimination half-life of hydroxybupropion is approximately 20 (±5) hours, and its AUC at steady state is about 17 times that of bupropion.
 The times to peak concentrations for the erythrohydrobupropion and threohydrobupropion metabolites are similar to that of the hydroxybupropion metabolite.
 However, their elimination half-lives are longer, 33 (±10) and 37 (±13) hours, respectively, and steady-state AUCs are 1.5 and 7 times that of bupropion, respectively.

-Bupropion and its metabolites exhibit linear kinetics following chronic administration of 300 to 450 mg/day.
+Bupropion and its metabolites exhibit linear kinetics following chronic administration of 300 to 450 mg per day.

-Elimination: Following oral administration of 200 mg of 14C-bupropion in humans, 87% and 10% of the radioactive dose were recovered in the urine and feces, respectively.
-However, the fraction of the oral dose of WELLBUTRIN excreted unchanged was only 0.5%, a finding consistent with the extensive metabolism of bupropion.
+Following oral administration of 200 mg of 14C-bupropion in humans, 87% and 10% of the radioactive dose were recovered in the urine and feces, respectively.
+Only 0.5% of the oral dose was excreted as unchanged bupropion.

 Factors or conditions altering metabolic capacity (e.g., liver disease, congestive heart failure [CHF], age, concomitant medications, etc.) or elimination may be expected to influence the degree and extent of accumulation of the active metabolites of bupropion.
 The elimination of the major metabolites of bupropion may be affected by reduced renal or hepatic function because they are moderately polar compounds and are likely to undergo further metabolism or conjugation in the liver prior to urinary excretion.